 - We will need to reimagine products and services, business models, supply chains, indeed entire local and regional economies, and the global economic system, using nature’s holistic design principles that we know lead to resiliency.
 Biologist Janine Benyus, author of Biomimicry has developed a set of design lessons from nature she calls “Life’s Principles.”
 These Principles represent nature’s proven strategies for sustainability that will guide us.

 - We will need an economy of sufficiency that does not demand exponential growth of material throughput from finite resources on a planet that is fixed in scale.
 This inevitably leads us well past what economists call “pricing externalities” so that our prices tell the ecologic truth.
 The priceless cannot be priced.
 The context within which the human economy must operate includes limits and boundaries, just as the context for the painter includes the boundaries of her canvas.
 Our emerging recognition of boundaries has already begun to stimulate a creative response like never before in the history of humanity.

 Re-examination of the finance sector

 - Finance in particular is in for a period of fundamental re-examination that will reveal its confusion of means and ends.
-Exponential expansion of financial capital is not a greed problem, although greed is a problem.
-On a finite planet under stress, the goal of compounding financial returns on a now massive stock of financial capital is a design principle that is deeply flawed.
+The exponential expansion of financial capital is not a greed problem, although greed is a problem.
+On a finite planet under stress, the goal of compounding financial returns on a now-massive stock of financial capital is a design principle that is deeply flawed.
 Comprehending the implications of this physical truth demands the focus of finance academics, rather than ever-greater immersion in financial abstraction.